pej0918/Multimodal-FS-VisualGrounding/README.md

 ![Architecture](./images/model.jpg)

 Traditional visual grounding models often require large datasets and fine-tuning for new classes, which poses limitations in few-shot learning situations.
-Our model tackles these challenges by integrating **multimodal prompts** and a **cross-attention fusion module**, enabling better interaction between image and text features.
-Additionally, **contrastive learning** is employed to maximize inter-class differences, thus improving generalization for unseen classes.
+Our model tackles these challenges by introducing **multimodal prompts** that combine image and text features with **learnable embeddings**, which are then processed through a **cross-attention fusion module**.
+This mechanism strengthens the interaction between image and text, ensuring better integration of multimodal data.
+Additionally, **contrastive learning** is employed to enhance class differentiation by maximizing inter-class variability and minimizing intra-class similarity, leading to better generalization for unseen classes.
+Together, these improvements allow the model to effectively generalize to new tasks without the need for extensive fine-tuning

-### Key Improvements in Our Model:
-1. **Multimodal Prompts**: Each prompt combines image features, text features, and a learnable embedding for enriched context.
-2. **Cross-Attention Fusion Module**: This component enhances interactions between image and text modalities, improving the grounding precision.
-3. **Contrastive Loss**: By maximizing inter-class differences and minimizing intra-class variations, contrastive loss refines template-based visual grounding.

-### Advantages of Our Model:
-- **Fine-tuning Free**: No need for extensive fine-tuning on new classes.
-- **Few-shot Learning**: Effectively adapts to unseen classes with minimal data.
-- **Improved Generalization**: The combination of multimodal prompts, cross-attention, and contrastive learning boosts performance on both familiar and unseen tasks.

 ## Experiment Results